-- Check Wellcare Prime's up to date Drug List on our website listed at the bottom of the page or - Call Member Services at the number at the bottom of the page to check the current Drug List.
+- Check Wellcare Prime's up to date Drug List at mmp.absolutetotalcare.com/prescription-drug-part-d/formulary.html or - Call Member Services at the number at the bottom of the page to check the current Drug List.

-Some changes to the Drug List will happen immediately.
+Changes we may make to the Drug List that affect you during the current plan year Some changes to the Drug List will happen immediately.
 For example:

-• A new generic drug becomes available.
-Sometimes, a new generic drug comes on the market that works as well as a brand name drug on the Drug List now.
+A new generic drug becomes available.
+Sometimes, a new generic drug or biosimilar comes on the market that works as well as a brand name drug or original biological product on the Drug List now.
 When that happens, we may remove the brand name drug and add the new generic drug, but your cost for the new drug will stay the same.